Research Support Handbook

 • Acronyms must be written in full at least once on the page where they are used

-• All changes to the handbook are made via pull requests.
-Each change needs approval from two editors.
+• All changes to the Research Support Handbook are made via pull requests.
+Each change needs approval from at least one editor.

 • All images must have alt text